THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Which of these keywords can you also use for your website?
 It is important to ensure that you do not use overly competitive keywords on their own.
 Sometimes it is worthwhile to combine popular terms with other words to get lost in the mass of search results that appear when you enter the prominent keyword.
 (Long tail optimization)

 - Collect your potential keywords in a list, in which you also note synonyms for the respective keywords.
 In between, ask yourself the question: Which combinations of words or related words could I use to make Google understand that I have relevant content?

 - Check whether your selected keyword combination has a decent search volume per month but is not exposed to too much competition.
 You can use the surfer SEO free chrome extension to get an estimate of this.

 - Check that each of your subpages, as well as the start page, are optimized for only one keyword combination (focus keyword) that does not appear on any other subpage.
 This helps Google crawl, as it allows the search engine to register what it is about quickly and easily.
 Google has an exclusive “guide” for each subpage.

-- Either you have a tool for this, or you can manually create a list of the pages on your website.
+- Either you have a tool for this or manually create a list of the pages on your website.
 Make a note of the respective keyword combination (focus keyword) for each subpage.
 Articles or contributions that you publish are also considered separate sub-pages, as they can also be accessed via their own URL.

 1. Optimize content